The Global Strategy for Plant Conservation

 - International Agenda for Botanic Gardens

-The Global Strategy for Plant Conservation (GSPC) is now entering a new, third phase and has been updated to align with the Kunming-Montreal Global Biodiversity Framework (KMGBF).
-This new phase will be implemented from 2020-2030 and follows the success of phase II, which operated between 2010 and 2020.
+The Global Strategy for Plant Conservation (GSPC) is now in a new, third phase taking the form of 21 Voluntary Complimentary Actions that are fully aligned with the Kunming-Montreal Global Biodiversity Framework (KMGBF).
+This new phase is currently being implemented (2020-2030) and follows the success of phase II, which operated between 2010 and 2020.

-The GSPC continues to highlight the importance of plants and the ecosystem services they provide for all life on earth, and aims to ensure their conservation.
-It ensures that plants get the conservation action they need and deserve as part of the broader Convention on Biological Diveristy (CBD) and KMGBF.
+The GSPC continues to highlight the importance of plants and the ecosystem services they provide for all life on earth, and ensures that plants get the conservation action they need and deserve as part of the broader Convention on Biological Diversity (CBD) and KMGBF.
+With the formal adoption of the GSPC Voluntary Complimentary Actions in 2024 in the coming years, the Global Partnership for Plant Conservation (see below) will work to support, provide guidance and lead the plant conservation community towards achieving the 2030 goals.
+Much outreach and many resources are needed to spread the message far and wide to promote effective conservation of global plant diversity and ensure that the GSPC has another successful decade.

 The original Global Strategy for Plant Conservation was developed in the early 2000’s and over the past 20 years has seen incredible success in providing a programmatic focus for the world’s plant conservation activities.
 This original strategy grew out of the CBD and has been fed into government policy around the world.
-For more information on GSPC activities from the beginning, follow this link.
+For more information on GSPC activities from the beginning, follow this link or listen to episodes one and two of the Understory Podcast (2024) which provide an overview of the GSPC .

 Learn more about the GSPC from our Moodle module: Introduction to International Environmental Policies